INN/migration-scripts/sql-utils/prepare_for_export.sql.md

 	9. Does everything look like a single-site instance?
 Everything runs with honor?
 Good!
 7. Export the database.
 	1. `fab vagrant.dump_db:/tmp/migration.sql,migration`
-8. Create a new WPengine install for the new site
+8. Create a new WPEngine install for the new site
 8. Upload the exported post-migration database to your new site
 	1. Find the phpMyAdmin page for your new site
 	2. on the "Import" tab, choose the database.